SalmaElSayd/Udacity-Data-Analysis-Nanodegree-Projects/README.md

 ## Project 3
 The last project was more compehensive as it required going through the data analysis pipeline with additional emphasis on visualisation and presentation.
 It also includes a navigatable slide deck that present the final findings from the analysis.

+** html files included are either the notebook exported or a slide deck.
+They can be viewed in the browser to see the steps and results of the analysis.